 - 1. All patients to go to the waiting room require evaluation by an RN before transferred to the waiting room.
 The RN's name should be included in the EMS documentation. - a.
-EMS field personnel are authorized to inform ED medical personnel that they are transitioning patient care and immediately offloading a patient on APOD to a hospital bed or other suitable hospital sitting or reclining device, including the emergency department waiting room, as appropriate for patient condition provided the patient meets the following criteria:
+EMS field personnel are authorized to inform ED medical personnel that they are transitioning patient care and immediately offloading a patient on APOD to a

 - i.
 Stable vital signs - ii.
 Alert and oriented - iii.
 No ALS interventions in place - iv.
-Is not on a Welfare and Institutions Code (WIC) 5150 hold - 2.
-EMS field personnel shall make every attempt to notify ED medical personnel that they must immediately return to service.
+Is not on a Welfare and Institutions Code (WIC) 5150 hold - EMS field personnel shall make every attempt to notify ED medical personnel that they must immediately return to service.
 EMS personnel should document on their ePCR each attempt, and include the time ED personnel was contacted, and that individual's name and position. - a.
 EMS field personnel may use the written EMS report for transfer of care if ED medical personnel are unavailable to take a verbal report and then post ePCR to hospital dashboard.